8051Enthusiast/yabo/doc/intro.md

 }
 ```
 Normally, `eof` is an error condition, but with `if !eof` this can be used to backtrack.
+Here, the `return` field is only parsed if there is still data left, otherwise it returns `0`.

-If a parser as the whole can fail, the callar is required to mark it with the `?` operator:
+If a parser as the whole can fail, the caller is required to mark it with the `?` operator:
 ```
 def *tag = u8 if 0x00..0x7f
 def *big_structure = {
   | tag?
-    return: some_complex_structure
+    return: some_complex_parser
-  | return: some_other_complex_structure
+  | return: some_other_complex_parser
 }
 ```
 As we can see from the example before that, this is not required if the parser is an `if` expression or it is a block, as the fallibility can already be seen by looking at the current parser definition.
-The reasoning behind this is that we want to avoid checking that `some_complex_structure` fails when determining the branch, as that would require parsing the whole structure.
+The reasoning behind this is that we want to avoid checking that `some_complex_parser` fails when determining the branch, as that would require parsing the whole structure.

 A fallible parser can be made non-fallible by using the `!` operator:
 ```
 def *foo = {
   | u8 if 0..0x7f
-    # we already know this is the right branch, so if `tag` fails it is an error
+    # assume we already know this is the right branch
+    # so we want `tag` to fail if it does not match
     return: tag!
   | return: u16l
 }